rustynailor/jekyll-now/_posts/2017-9-8-In-the-play-store.md

 ---
 layout: post
-title: Wide Words: In the play store
+title: Wide Words&#58; In the play store
 ---

 So, Wide Words is up and in the Google Play Store - it's available as an alpha build here: